koffiebaard/ducked/README.md

 - allows you to browse to websites immediately by entering a URL
 - has a plugin system, to extend web searches, and to run your own commands, extending functionalities as you see fit.
 - Lets you jump to directories (or open files)
-- Choose to bring to front or launch anew (press enter == bring to front if possible, ctrl+enter == open new app).
+- Choose to bring to front or launch anew (press enter == bring to front if possible, ctrl+enter == open the app anew in any case).

 ## Essentials
-Python, GTK, bash, sqlite, CLI support, kittens.
+Python, GTK, bash, sqlite, CLI support, plugin system, kittens.

 ## screenshots